Member FAQs

 Members who qualify for the reduced MOEI will receive a base markup of 21%.

-Q: But I’ve paid my member payments, why am I on “alert” or “suspended” for fees?
+Q: I’ve paid my member payments.
+Why am I on “alert” or “suspended” for fees?

-Remember, there are a few types of member payments, along with the possibility for payment plans.
-If you are on a payment plan for your investment you will go on “alert” every month when the next installment is due.
+Remember, there are a few types of member payments and the possibility of payment plans.
+If you are on a payment plan for your investment, you will be “alert” every month when the next installment is due.
 Other charges you might incur include a $3.50 “card” charge for replacing your membership card.
-If you believe you’ve paid all that you owe but your account is still alert or suspended, contact the Membership Office.
+If you believe you’ve paid all you owe, but your account is still alert or suspended, contact the Membership Office.

-Q: I increased my member-owner equity investment (MOEI) to help the Coop during Covid but now I need that money back.
+Q: I increased my member-owner equity investment (MOEI) to help the Coop during Covid, but I need that money back now.

 Thank you for increasing your investment when the Coop needed it most!
-If you’d now like to have that money back, contact the Membership Office.
+If you’d like your money back, contact the Membership Office.
 Your investment will be returned to you in approximately two weeks.

 Q: How do I get a new membership card?

-If you lost your membership card, go to the Membership Office and they will print you a new one on the spot for $3.50.
-If your card becomes damaged or unusable, bring it to the Membership Office and it will be replaced for free.
+If you lose your membership card, go to the Membership Office, and they will print you a new one on the spot for $3.50.
+If your card becomes damaged or unusable, bring it to the Membership Office, and it will be replaced for free.

 Q: Can my child shop at the Coop without me?

 Children under the age of 18 cannot shop without their parents unless they have their own Coop-issued photo ID.
-If you’d like your child to be able to shop at the Coop without you, bring them to the Membership Office and we’ll make them a card free of charge.
+If you’d like your child to be able to shop at the Coop without you, bring them to the Membership Office, and we’ll give them a card free of charge.
 Because they are not yet old enough to be a member, their Coop card will be linked to your account.
-Coop children must always have their cards with them to enter the Coop alone, since the parent’s photo, not the child’s, will appear at the entrance desk.
+Coop children must always have their cards with them to enter the Coop without the adult member since the parent’s photo, not the child’s, will appear at the entrance desk.

 Q: When does my child have to do a workslot?

-When your child turns 22 they will be required to join the Coop as a working member.
+When your child turns 22, they will be required to join the Coop as a working member.
 Children of members are exempt from paying the joining fee, but they are required to pay the investment.
-Coop “children” who have turned 18 should contact the Membership Office to join the Coop but they will be exempt from working until they turn 22.
+Coop “children” who have turned 18 should contact the Membership Office to join the Youth Committee but will be exempt from working until they turn 22.

 Q: I had a baby!
 Can I take parental leave?

-If you’ve given birth or adopted a child within the last 12 months, congratulations!
+Congratulations if you’ve given birth or adopted a child within the last 12 months!
 You qualify for the Coop’s new parent work exemption.
 New parents get 12 months of parental leave from working at the Coop after the birth or adoption of a child (12 months per child, not per parent).
-For current members, parental leave is normally calculated from the baby’s birth/arrival date, or the due date.
-For new members joining with a child who is less than one year old, parental leave will be calculated from the join date to the baby’s first birth/arrival date and may result in less than 12 months leave.
-To request this work exemption, go to the “Virtual Office” in your Member Services account.
+For current members, parental leave is normally calculated based on the baby’s birth/arrival date or due date.
+For new members joining with a child who is less than one year old, parental leave will be calculated from the join date to the baby’s first birth/arrival date and may result in less than 12 months of leave.
+Parental Leave is requested through your Member Services account.

 Q: Can I take a break from working due to a health issue?

-If you can’t work (either temporarily or permanently) because of an illness or health issue, you may request a work exemption through your Member Services account or by contacting the Membership Office.
-Once you have submitted this request we will mail you a form to be completed by a licensed healthcare practitioner and returned to the Membership Office within four weeks.
+If you can’t work (either temporarily or permanently) because of a health issue, you may request a work exemption through your Member Services account or by contacting the Membership Office.
+Once you have submitted this request, we will mail you a form to be completed by the licensed healthcare practitioner who is caring for you.
+The form is due back to the Membership Office within four weeks.

 Q: Can I send a non-Coop member to shop for me?

-If you are on a health work exemption or have just begun a new parent work exemption and are unable to shop on your own, we suggest that you first try to ask another Coop member to shop for you.
-Any Coop member in good standing can shop for another Coop member in good standing; nothing special needs to be done by the office.
-If you do not know another Coop member who can shop for you, you may authorize a temporary non-member shopper.
+If you are on a health work exemption or have just begun a new parent work exemption and cannot shop on your own, we suggest you first try to ask another Coop member to shop for you.
+Any Coop member in good standing can shop for another Coop member in good standing; nothing special needs to be done by the Membership Office.
+You may authorize a temporary non-member shopper if you do not know another Coop member who can shop for you.
 To authorize a non-member shopper, use your Member Services account or contact the Membership Office to request an “Authorized Shopper” form.
 A shopper can be authorized for the length of the disability or for a specified period of time up to six months, whichever is shorter.
 New parents can have an authorized shopper for up to two months from the start of their work exemption.

 Q: How can I find out if I’m eligible to retire from working at the Coop?